 Depending on what you’re used to, you’ll find Prague to be very affordable, and maybe even cheap.
 And the same goes for accommodation!

 Just to give you an idea, you can easily stay at a lovely 4-star hotel for $100 (USD) per night!
 So in other words, it’s almost necessary to splurge on a nicer hotel than you might usually book.
-For me, personally, I choose to stay at Prague’s best 5-star properties for around $200-300 per night.
+As for me, I’d choose to stay at Prague’s best 5-star properties for around $200-300 per night.

 Best (Affordable) Luxury Hotels in Prague